 I also now have a great test bed for building ServerTemplates without running up any public cloud usage fees.
 I guess that means I'll have more motivation to make my Wordpress All-in-One ServerTemplate multi-cloud, eh?

-If you'd like some guidance on building a private cloud, just let us know.
+If you'd like some guidance on building a private cloud from me or one of my RightScale colleagues, just request a free consultation.